 Here are a couple of red flag reminders of what to look out for when hiring...so you don't end up with a jerk!

 Before the Interview: A lack of courtesy and professionalism during the phone screen and interactions with your receptionist and office staff. (nip that one in the bud!)

 |1.||An overall tone of negativity: If the candidate can’t find one good thing to say about any prior employers, duties, or colleagues, you can bet they won’t be able to find anything positive about your work environment… which means they won’t be bringing anything positive to your company.|

 |2.||Inappropriate comments or responses: If something strikes you as odd, too aggressive, or just…icky, trust your instincts.
 Think of it this way: this person is supposed to be bringing his best game to the interview.
 If the best he has is creeping you out, don’t ignore it.|

 |3.||Exaggerated traits, even if they are the ones you want: It’s important not to mistake bad behavior for something positive.
 Yeah, you want a bold, competitive salesperson, but you don’t want a pushy thug who will intimidate people and make a bad name for your company.|

 Other things you can do to avoid hiring a bad egg:

-Check references.
-Every time.
-If the person knows how to behave in an interview, reference checks may be the only way you can detect a problem.
+Check references—every time.
+If the person knows how to behave in an interview, reference checks may be the only way to detect a problem.
 Be prepared to read between the lines.
 Sometimes people don’t want to talk smack about ex-employees, either because they are too nice or because they don’t want any trouble.
 A great candidate’s references will generally have tons of nice things to say.
 A bad candidate’s references may be very noncommittal and keep the conversation short.
-Don’t be afraid to ask for specifics, the worst they can do is clam up.
+Don’t be afraid to ask for specifics; the worst they can do is clam up.